FrendaWinter/Operating-System-Concepts/Exercises/Chapter_4.md

 ### 4.7 Under what circumstances does a multithreaded solution using multiple kernel threads provide better performance than a single-threaded solution on a single-processor system?
 ---

-### 4.8 Which of the following components of program state are shared across
-threads in a multithreaded process?
+### 4.8 Which of the following components of program state are shared across threads in a multithreaded process?
 a.
 Register values
 b.
 Heap memory
 c.
 Global variables
 d.
 Stack memory

+**Shared:**
+- Heap memory: Threads in a multithreaded process share the heap memory.
+This allows them to allocate and access shared dynamic memory, which is useful for inter-thread communication and shared data.
+- Global variables: Global variables are shared among all threads within a process, as they reside in the global memory space, which is common to all threads.

+**Not Shared:**
+- Register values: Register values are private to each thread because each thread has its own set of CPU registers, which store the thread's execution state (such as program counter and processor-specific data).
+- Stack memory: Each thread has its own stack, used for local variables and function calls.
+This ensures that the threads' local computations and function invocations remain isolated.

 ### 4.9 Can a multithreaded solution using multiple user-level threads achieve better performance on a multiprocessor system than on a single- processor system?
 Explain.
 ---